Skip to contents

 Sys.setenv(HDF5_PLUGIN_PATH = "/opt/hdf5/plugins/")

-# Now, any function that uses hdf5lib can read a Blosc-compressed file.
+# Now, any function that uses hdf5lib can read an SZ3-compressed file.

 # For example, with 'h5lite' which links against hdf5lib:

-This powerful design means that as a package developer linking to hdf5lib, you get gzip support for free, and your package automatically gains the ability to work with any compression filter your users have installed.
+This powerful design means that as a package developer linking to hdf5lib, you get native GZIP/SZIP and the bundled plugins for free, while your package automatically retains the ability to work with any external compression filter your users have installed.